 Book

-The book ("Beslissen zonder volledigheid - Deciding without completeness") explores one central question:
+A reflective essay ("Beslissen zonder volledigheid - Deciding without completeness") exploring one central question:

 "How do you take responsibility when completeness is absent?"